 Read More: Best Neo-Noir Movies of All Time

 When murders are being discussed, can the master of mysteries be left out?
 Alfred Hitchcock’s most celebrated thriller is about a man in a wheelchair watching his neighbours through his window.
 One night he hears a scream and sees his neighbour moving surreptitiously.
 Suspicious that the neighbour killed his wife, he starts surveilling him.
 A dangerous game of cat and mouse occurs between the two, turning out to be pure fun for the audience.
 Apart from the suspense, this is an apt mockumentary about today’s fast yet sad life of city-mongers.

 Read More: Best Hipster Movies of All Time

 2. Les Diaboliques (1954)

 They say, Alfred Hitchcock got his inspiration for ‘Psycho’ from this movie.
-In every sense, this movie gives you the thrills as well the jitters.
+In every sense, this film gives you the thrills as well the jitters.
 A notorious headmaster of a french boarding school is much hated by his students, wife and mistress alike.
 The two distraught women hatch a plan to bump off their common truant and are successful too.
-But soon the dead headmaster starts resurfacing in unlikeliest of places.
+But soon, the dead headmaster starts resurfacing in unlikeliest of places.
 Is it the devil at work?
 Directed by Henri-Georges Clouzot, this psychological noir was much appreciated by the viewers for its spine chilling plot.
-In order to protect the explosive finale, the director had the following added to the end of the movie – Don’t reveal the plot of Les diaboliques to your friends!
+In order to protect the explosive finale, the director had the following added to the end of the movie – don’t reveal the plot of Les diaboliques to your friends!